jlikhuva/blog/posts/sketching.md

     ///
     hash_functions: [RandomState; N],

-    /// As with the Bloom Filter, we'd like to
+    /// As with the Bloom Filter, we'd like for our sketch to be
+    /// parameterized by the type of objects it is counting
     _marker: PhantomData<T>
 }

 impl <T: Hash, const M: usize, const N: usize> CountMinSketch<T, M, N> {
-    /// ...
-    pub fn inc(&mut self, item: &T) {
+    /// Increment the count of the given item pub fn inc(&mut self, item: &T) {
         for (i, state) in self.hash_functions.iter().enumerate() {
             let idx = self.get_index(state, item);